aeverik/foundry-mcp/README.md

 **IMPORTANT**: The agent must always verify its current branch before executing any task.
 If the agent is on the `main` branch, it must immediately check out to a new branch before proceeding.
 This ensures that no changes are ever committed directly to the `main` branch.

+### Checking the Current Branch

+The agent must always verify its current branch before executing any task.
+To do this, the agent should use the `git` MCP server instead of the command line.
+This ensures consistency and avoids unnecessary reliance on external tools.

+#### Steps to Check the Current Branch:
+1. Use the `git` MCP server to retrieve the current branch name.
+2. If the current branch is `main`, the agent must:
+   - Create a new branch with a descriptive name.
+   - Switch to the new branch.
+3. Proceed with the task only after switching to the new branch.

+This process ensures that no changes are ever committed directly to the `main` branch, maintaining a clean and auditable git history.

 #### Steps to Follow:
 1. **Check Current Branch**: Before executing any task, the agent must run a command to determine the current branch.
 2. **Create a New Branch if on `main`**: If the current branch is `main`, the agent must: